hackforla/design-systems/.github/ISSUE_TEMPLATE/ff-usability-analysis.md

 ---
 name: 🧪 Analyzing a research session
 about: How to analyze a recording of a research session.
-Currently customized for the Figma Foundations cover page tests. --------
+This template is currently customized for the Figma Foundations cover page usability tests. --------
 title: '[Thing being tested] analysis - Participant ?'
 labels: 'role: research, pts: 2'
 assignees: ''